On Unbalanced Optimal Transport: Gradient Methods, Sparsity and Approximation Error: Experiments

 \subsection{Color Transfer}

 Color transfer is a prominent application where sparse transportation plan is of special interest \citep{blondel2018smooth}.
-This experiment shows that squared-$\ell_2$ UOT (i.e. sparse UOT) solved by GEM-UOT results in sparse transportation plan and is thus congruent with this application, while entropic UOT solved by Sinkhorn results in strictly positive and dense transportation plan, hindering its adoption.
+This experiment shows that squared-$\ell_2$ UOT (i.e. sparse UOT) solved by GEM-UOT results in a sparse transportation plan and is thus congruent with this application, while entropic UOT solved by Sinkhorn results in strictly positive and dense transportation plan, hindering its adoption.
 In particular, we conduct the UOT between the histograms of two images.
 Given the source image $X$ and target image $Y$ both of size $l \times h$, we present their pixels in RGB space.
 Quantizing the images down to $n$ colors, we obtain the color centroids for the source and target images respectively as $S_{source} = \{x_1, x_2, ..., x_n\}$ and $S_{target} = \{y_1, y_2,..., y_n\}$, where $x_i, y_i \in \Br^3$.
 Then the source image's color histogram $\aA \in \Delta^n$ is computed as the empirical distribution of pixels over the $n$ centroids, i.e. $a_k = \frac{1}{l h}\cdot \big(\sum_{i=1}^l \sum_{j=1}^h \mathbbm{1}\{X_{ij} \in x_k\}\big)$.
 The target image's color histogram $\bB \in \Delta^n$ is computed similarly.
-We compute the transportation plan between the two images via sparse UOT solved by GEM-UOT and entropic UOT solved by Sinkhorn, and report their qualities of color transfer in Figure \ref{color_transfer_quality}, and the sparsity in Figure \ref{gem-uot-sparsity-color-transfer} and Figure \ref{sinkhorn-sparsity-color-transfer}. \\
+We compute the transportation plan between the two images via sparse UOT solved by GEM-UOT and entropic UOT solved by Sinkhorn, and report their qualities of color transfer in Figure \ref{color_transfer_quality}, and the sparsity in Figure \ref{gem-uot-sparsity-color-transfer} and Figure \ref{sinkhorn-sparsity-color-transfer}.
+To demonstrate how entropic regularized UOT tend to generate dense mappings, we set the sparsity threshold of $10^{-2}$ for Figure \ref{sinkhorn-sparsity-color-transfer} while the sparsity threshold for Figure \ref{gem-uot-sparsity-color-transfer} is $0$.
+(Note that due to the entropic regularization, Sinkhorn has $0\%$ sparsity under such threshold.) \\